SwiftGGTeam/the-swift-programming-language-in-chinese/Sources/TSPL/TSPL.docc/ReferenceManual/Types.md

 that conforms to a protocol or protocol composition.
 <!-- XXX
-what makes it "boxed" is that (usually) it requires a separate allocation and the fact that type erasure hides ynformation
+what makes it "boxed" is that (usually) it requires a separate allocation and the fact that type erasure hides information

 the first sentence of this section needs more contrast with opaque types -->